DFSOPS/Foundational-Cybersecurity/Analyzing network structure and security/SYN flood attack Report.md

 - ### Explaination of how the attack is causing the website malfunction

-<p align="justify">When users of the website attempt to connect to the web server, a web server The TCP protocol is used during a three-way handshake.
+<p align="justify">When users of the website attempt to connect to the web server The TCP protocol is used during a three-way handshake.
 There are three steps in the handshake:</p>

 1. The source sends a SYN packet to the destination asking to establish a connection.